 The idea behind spaced repetition is that if you can consistently test yourself right before you forget certain information, you can double your effectiveness in recalling it.
 I used Anki (think digital flashcards) to test myself in Mandarin.
 With each time I was able to successfully recall a certain sound/word/character, the time before reviewing that same flashcard grew at increasing intervals (three days, one week, three weeks, etc.).

 Of course, learning a new language isn't identical to retaining what you've read in books.
 The constant repetition is absent.
 But there are various disciplines and practices found in seemingly unrelated learning experiences that can be effective when applied more broadly.
 Readapting the concept behind spaced repetition, as well as my reading/note-taking system from college, are examples of just that.

 The goal of this system is not to memorize passages like you would foreign vocabulary.
 The goal is to commit the most important themes, mental models, and insights to memory, so you're able to more easily recall and leverage them in your own life.

-I use Evernote to capture all my book notes, which are catalogued in their own notebook.
-I would recommend a similar service or system so you can easily search your notes and revisit certain sections.
-Rather than digging back through a book looking for a single underlined passage that I vaguely remember, I can do a quick CTRL + F search and find what I'm looking for in a matter of seconds.
+I use Ulysses to capture all my book notes, which are catalogued by topic.
+I would recommend a similar system so you can easily search your notes and revisit certain sections.
+Rather than digging back through a book to find a single underlined passage which I vaguely remember, I can do a quick search to find what I'm looking for in a matter of seconds.